What is an Acceptable Quality Level (AQL)? – Working, Defect Categories, and Table

 Manufacturing is smooth if the production level yields defective pieces within the AQL range.

-If the number of rejections is higher than the set level, then the whole batch will be rejected, and you come to know that the manufacturing processes will have to be reviewed, and the defect-causing areas to have to be rectified.
+If the number of rejections is higher than the set level, then the whole batch will be rejected, and you come to know that the manufacturing processes will have to be reviewed, and the defect-causing areas have to be rectified.
 So it is an essential tool in Six Sigma quality control.

 The acceptable quality level depends on the type of product and differs from product to product and industry to industry.